unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 exosite --init
 ```

-Don’t have npm?

 Login with your Exosite credentials, and enter your product and solution IDs (hint: try the typeahead)
 ![cli login](assets/cli_login.png)

-Make a change to home-automation-example>app>views>Login.js

-I’ll change the text from “Login” to “Login HERE” to make sure my changes are working.
+Make a change to home-automation-example > app > views > Login.js.
+Change the text from “Login” to “Login HERE” to make sure changes are deployed.
 ![rename login](assets/rename_login.png)

 Then compile your code
 ```
-nam run compile
+npm run compile
 ```

 And deploy your solution from the top level directory (you may need to cd back up to home-automation-example directory)
 ```
 exosite —deploy
 ```

 Open the URL (cmd/ctrl + click to open in default browser, or copy paste the link)
 ![deploy change](assets/deploy_change.png)